BGCG/project1/README.md

 **Events page:**

 * The events page lists the key events that Edinburgh hosts such as the Edinburgh Fringe festival, the Edinburgh International Film Festival, the Edinburgh International Book Festival and the various music festivals in and around Edinburgh.
-* The idea is that this page would have updates on Events in and around Edinburgh where users can revisit.
+* The idea is that this page would have updates on events in and around Edinburgh where users can revisit.

 ![Screenshot-of-events](assets/images/screenshots/events-page.png)